aayush14459/field-operation-tracking-system-backend/README.md

 ### 🔹 Step 3: Run Migrations

--   Connect to your database and execute the migration scripts in the `migrations/` folder in order:
+-   Connect to your database using .env file and execute the migration scripts in the `migrations/` folder in order:
     `migrations/field_ops_db.sql` (Creates initial schema)

    - Example using command line: